-For a series of workshops and an exhibition in the historic Chitpur locality of old Kolkata in collaboration with Nilanjan Das and Varshita Khaitan.
-This is a continuation of the ‘Chitpur Local’ project designed to reactivate the cultural life of this heritage locality, featuring eight artists in collaboration with residents, businesspersons, artists, craftspeople, the local police force and school students to create cultural experiences, innovative audience engagement and an online digital archive.
-The outcome of the project will be the workshops and a community exhibition.
-The Grantee's deliverables to IFA with the Final Report will be still and video documentation of the workshops and the exhibition.
-Grant funds will pay for an honorarium, workshop material, documentation, travel, food, printing, publicity, professional fees for resource persons, and an accountant's fee.
+For a series of workshops over eight months and an exhibition in the historic Chitpur locality of old Kolkata.
+The workshops are a continuation of the ‘Chitpur Local’ project designed to re-activate the cultural life of this locality with rich history and heritage.
+Eight artists in collaboration with local residents, businessmen, artists, craftsmen, police and schools will create various cultural activities, innovative audience engagement and a digital archive.
+Outcome of the project will be the workshops and a community exhibition.
+Still and video documentation of the workshops and the exhibition will be deposited as deliverables.
+The material will also be shared on the website and social media pages of the project.
+Grant funds will pay for workshops costs, professional fees, community collaborators’ fees, documentation costs, honorarium, website maintenance costs, and an accountant's fee.

-For the creation of a multi-media exhibition, a seminar and performances centred around the archived collection of music and papers of the Senia gharana exponent, Pandit Birendra Kishore Roy Chowdhury.
-The rich collection that includes the published and unpublished writings of Birendra Kishore, his personal notebooks, music ephemera and photographs will enable critical dialogues around music pedagogy, archiving and engaging with archival materials for musical experimentations.
+For the creation of a multimedia exhibition, a seminar, and performances centred on the archival collection of music and papers of the Senia Gharana exponent, Pandit Birendra Kishore Roy Chowdhury.
+The rich collection, comprising the published and unpublished writings of Birendra Kishore, his personal notebooks, music ephemera, and photographs, will enable critical dialogues around music pedagogy, archiving, and engaging with archival materials for musical experimentations.
 The seminar also aims to foreground regional perspectives in the understanding and writing of music histories.
+The outcome will be a seminar, an exhibition, and performances.
 The Grantee's deliverables to IFA with the Final Report will be still and video documentation of the exhibition, seminar and performances, and the papers that will be presented at the seminar.

-For an artist to create a graphic narrative that explores the tumultuous history of leftist rule in Bengal and its collapse in 2011.
-The project attempts to understand the formation of the middleclass mindscape during this time and the challenges it faces in the current political context.
-It aims to analyse multiple marginal voices from the fractured histories, with autobiographical reference points to the artist’s own life.
-The outcome of the grant will be a book.
+For the creation of a graphic novel that explores the tumultuous history of the rule of the Left Front in Bengal and its eventual collapse in 2011.
+The project attempts to understand the formation of the middle-class mindscape during this time and the challenges it faces in the current political context.
+It aims to analyse multiple marginal voices from the fractures of history, with autobiographical references to the artist’s own life.
+The outcome will be a book.
 The Grantee's deliverables to IFA with the Final Report will be rough sketches, photographic and textual documentation and the manuscript of the book.